rnietoe/Training/docs/AWS/8-Databases.md

 1. From `RDS`, click `Create Database` button
 2. Select MySQL engine type, free tier template (without Multi-AZ) and fill the database name (db instance identifier)
-3. Use rnietoe and Abodroc83 for credencials
-4. Set initial db name as rnietoe in the additional configuration.
+3. Set initial db name as rnietoe in the additional configuration.
     * If you do not specify a database name, Amazon RDS does not create a database.
     * When creating an RDS instance, you can select the Availability Zone into which you deploy it.
     * automated backups are enabled by default, till 35 days